craigmarshalldesign/fightcards/docs/multiplayer-schema.md

 });
 ```

+### Security & Rule Parameters

+- Multiplayer reads and writes include InstantDB `ruleParams` so lobbies, matches, and match events land in a shared, public scope.
+- By default the client sends `{ visibility: 'public' }`.
+Override the key or value with `VITE_INSTANTDB_MULTIPLAYER_RULE_KEY` and `VITE_INSTANTDB_MULTIPLAYER_RULE_VALUE` if your rules expect different identifiers.
+- Configure InstantDB rules to allow read/write access whenever the provided rule parameters match the public multiplayer scope.
+This ensures every signed-in user can see and join newly created lobbies immediately.

 ### ID Generation

 InstantDB validates that entity primary keys are UUID strings.
 The client uses `crypto.randomUUID()` (with a deterministic fallback for environments that lack the Web Crypto API) via `generateId()` so that lobby, match, and match-event records always satisfy that requirement.